Proper Standing Desk and Treadmill Posture – A Complete Guide

 Simple Daily Stretches

-- Neck Rolls: Relieve tension in neck muscles
+- Neck Rolls: Relieve tension in neck muscles and support proper standing desk and treadmill posture.

 - Shoulder Shrugs: Reduce upper back strain